 How do these proxy types connect?
 Datacenter proxies are best suited for accessing lax targets.
 Residential proxies are much more difficult to obstruct, so they work better with protected targets or when you require precise area coverage.
 ISP proxies resemble residential IPs, however they can hold longer uninterrupted sessions.
 And mobile proxies are harder still to identify, so you ought to utilize them with the most challenging sites.

 Bright Data uses a fascinating feature called Proxy Waterfall which immediately selects the best IP type for the task.
 I discuss it more in the area on user experience.

 Areas ~ 100 ~ 50Global.

 TargetingCountry, state, cityCountry, state, city, ASN.

-RotationOptional, adjustable with Proxy ManagerEvery request, as long as readily available, adjustable with Proxy Supervisor.
+RotationOptional, adjustable with Proxy ManagerEvery request, as long as available, customizable with Proxy Supervisor.

 IntegrationGateway address/ IP listGateway address.

 Other featuresMultiple domains, unrestricted bandwidth, 100% uptimeExclusive IPs.

 If I had to explain Bright Data’s proxy networks in one word, that word would be stacked.
 This applies to all four types.